cparmn/cparmn.github.io/_posts/2018-02-14-Linux_LVMs.md

 data blocks changed from 1476392960 to 2818569216
 ```

-Now running the `df` command we can see the size is 11 Tera-bytes.
+Now running the `df` command we can see the size is 11 Terabytes.

 `df -h`
 ```